KSashaDF/DFTools/README.md

 - Add a codelayer selection mode to the selection stick, and also most likely remove the local scope selection mode.
 - Add a `/code cancel` command.
 This command will cancel things such as code printing, code copying, piston highlighting, etc..
 - Add a configuration option to allow for quick item renaming to work with all items, not only number, text, and variable items.
-- Add internal utilities within the mod for detecting what the ID of the plot the player is currently on is, the owner of the plot, the location of the plot, and the size of the plot.
-Additionally, add utilities for detecting whether the player is inside a support session, and what mode the player is in.
 - Add a feature that detects whether the `/num` number range is under 9 numbers, if so, set the items in the players hotbar **but** move any items that are in the players hotbar to the players inventory if there is space. **Note that this will be the same as shift clicking the items.**
-- Add a `/rejoin` command.

 # Snapshot Changelog: